-The specific features and organization of each API is unique.
-There’s no way to reprint the entire documentation for APIs in this essay.
+Remember, the specific features and organization of each API is unique.
+As such, there’s no way to reprint the entire documentation for APIs in this post.
 Instead, here’s a brief overview of the main elements of popular Live Video Streaming APIs.

-According to Programmable Web, the Ustream Live Streaming API allows you to:
+According to Programmable Web, the IBM Cloud Video Live Streaming API allows you to:

-“Access Ustream’s database and allow broadcasters and end-users to share, show, or browse [y]our videos.
+“Access [the IBM Cloud Video] database and allow broadcasters and end-users to share, show, or browse [y]our videos.
 Programmatically search broadcasters for a specific name, retrieve a popular show, and start streaming a show.”

-TechCrunch reports that Ustream’s Live Streaming API will be free for developers building their apps while they’re in testing and for release if they’re willing to have Ustream-owned ads run on top of broadcasts.
+TechCrunch reports that IBM Cloud Video’s Live Streaming API will be free for developers building their apps while they’re in testing and for release if they’re willing to have Ustream-owned ads run on top of broadcasts.
 Paying for premium access on top of the API will cut them out, as well as give access to Ustream’s advanced analytics packages.”

 According to Programmable Web:

-“The Livestream API tools, the Livestream Player API and Livestream Channel API, can work together to provide information about videos and channels and a platform on which to play those videos.”
+“The [Vimeo Live] API tools, the Player API and Channel API, can work together to provide information about videos and channels and a platform on which to play those videos.”

-Learn more on the Livestream API overview page.
+Learn more on the Vimeo Live (formerly Livestream) API overview page.

 Programmable Web summarizes the YouTube Live API in this way: